Midway Pest Management

 Bird Mites

 Tiny parasites that live on birds and in nesting material.
-When birds leave or die, mites migrate into living spaces through vents and cracks, causing itchy bites on humans.
+When birds leave or die, mites migrate through vents and cracks into living spaces, causing itchy bites on humans.

 Our 6-step restoration process